2026 RACE RESULTS ARE LIVE!

 If you require a special diet during your travel, please inform us no later than 30 days before your tour begins.
 This can be done by adding in the "Special diet request" field in the booking form.

+Tipping is very important.
 It is acceptable to tip in either Dollars or Pesos, though Pesos are more practical for the person on the receiving end.
 If using Dollars, do not use coins as they cannot be exchanged into Pesos.
+The recommended standard tip is 15 - 20%.

 Packing Tips

-Mexico in February is dry and warm, with temperatures hovering between 22 - 26 °C
+Mexico in February is dry and warm, with temperatures hovering between 20 - 35°C

 Pack light, comfortable clothing, sunglasses and sunscreen for those hot sunny days.
 Though an extra sweater is always useful, as it can get chilly quite rapidly when the sun goes down.